bitcoin/bips/bip-update-process.md

 * Novelty of the idea
 * Viability, utility, and relevance of the concept
 * Readiness of the proposal
-* On-topic for the bitcoin community
+* On-topic for the Bitcoin community

 Discussion in pull request comments can often be hard to follow as feedback gets marked as resolved when it is addressed by authors.
 Substantive discussion of ideas may be more accessible to a broader audience on the mailing list, where it